About the Temerty Faculty of Medicine at the University of Toronto

 Information for International Applicants

-International applicants will be considered for admission for our supernumerary seats.
-These are non-funded seats and, as such, applicants who are considered through the International application stream cannot be citizens or permanent residents (landed immigrants) of Canada.
+These supernumerary seats are non-funded seats and, as such, applicants who are considered through the International application stream must be enrolled in specific international training programs and cannot be citizens or permanent residents (landed immigrants) of Canada.

 International Stream